 Our first exercise estimates the impact of National Parks (NP).
-Often referred to as the "crown jewels" of the NPS, these are the best-known and most visible areas within the system.
-During the past 50 years, almost all NP's were established by upgrading an alreadyexisting park.
+To do this, we distinguish between NP's and other parks in the system.
+Often referred to as the "crown jewels," NP's are the best-known and most visible parks within the NPS.4 During the past 50 years, almost all NP's were established by upgrading an already-existing park.
 Thus, in this exercise we estimate the impact of conferring the NP designation onto a park that is already part of the NPS.
 This can be interpreted as a treatment on the "intensive margin."